 Restricted access to the Airport for aircraft without the corresponding certification according to ICAO, Annex 16/I.

-Some operational measures and operational restrictions are designed, evaluated and checked subsequently via the air traffic noise and trajectory monitoring system.
+Some operational measures and operational restrictions are designed, evaluated and checked subsequently via the Aircraft Noise and Flight Track Monitoring.

-LKPR uses TANOS, a system which monitors noise from air traffic and flight trajectories produced by the German company Topsonic.
+LKPR uses TANOS, a system which is monitoring noise from air traffic 24/7 and flight trajectories produced by the German company Topsonic.
 The system is operated by an accredited laboratory, and Prague Airport (Letiště Praha, a. s.) has access to the system at the user level.

-Air traffic noise and trajectory monitoring is a sophisticated necessary instrument for Prague Airport which helps to deal with the noise issue and minimise negative impacts.
+Air traffic noise and flight track monitoring is a sophisticated necessary instrument for Prague Airport which helps to deal with the noise issue and minimise negative impacts.

 The monitoring system includes:

-- 14 stationary measuring stations including 14 weather stations
+- 14 noise monitoring terminals including 14 weather stations

 - Working terminals of Prague Airport’s operator